russelljjarvis/teiili/docs/scripts/Tutorials.rst

             input_synapse.weight = 1.5
             test_synapse.weight = 8.0
             test_neurons1.Iconst = 3 * nA

+.. note:: The ``if`` condition is only there for convenience of the user to run our tutorial and switch between voltage- or current-based models.
+Normally, you have either current or voltage-based models in your simulation, thus you will not need the ``if`` condition.

+.. attention:: The ``weight`` of a given ``Connection`` is multiplied with the ``baseweight``, which is currently initialised to `7 pA` by default for the **DPI synapse model**.
+In order to elicit an output spike in response to a single ``SpikeGenerator`` input spike the weight must be greater than 3250.

 Now our simple spiking neural network is defined.
 In order to visualize what is happening during the simulation we need to monitor the spiking behavior of our neurons and other state variables of neurons and synapses.